 The mission of The Butler Center is to strengthen and sustain an affirming, inclusive, and just campus environment that supports students of all gender identities, gender expressions, and sexual orientations.
-We do this by providing support, advocacy, and education.
+We do this by:

-- Advocates campus-wide to ensure that we have a safe and inclusive campus environment
+- Advocating campus-wide to ensure that we have a safe and inclusive campus environment

 - Providing social events for queer and ally students, faculty, staff, and alumni

 - Providing resources about LGBTQIA+ subjects through materials, handouts, and books

 - Maintaining membership to the Consortium of Higher Education Lesbian Gay Bisexual Transgender Resource Professionals and attends conferences and workshops annually to learn about innovative practices in higher education and social justice

 What resources are available for queer students?

 If you’re looking for queer-related support or social opportunities, CC has plenty to offer you.
 There are queer and ally focused Butler Groups, as well as other queer and ally student organizations outside of The Butler Center.
 Some organizations are support-related, while others organize social events.

 Boettcher Health Center offers STI testing and annual exams, counseling and psychological services, and provides condoms.
 Chaplain Kate Holbrook, the Sexual Assault Response Coordinator, and Boettcher Counseling and Psychological Services, as well as the Gender and Identity Development Specialist in the Butler Center are confidential resources for students.
 In addition to Colorado College resources, the Colorado Springs community has a lot to offer LGBTQIA+ students.
 Visit our Resources page for more information.